Configuration

 Dot-Delimited Configuration Option

-These options are expected to be in the form of path.to.option=value
+These options are expected to be in the form of path.to.option=value.
+You can use := to set raw JSON values, and += to merge arrays.

 Path To An Existing Configuration File